tsvensen/equalize.js/README.md

 # equalize.js

 The jQuery plugin for equalizing the height or width of elements.
-[See it in action](http://tsvensen.github.com/equalize.js)
+[See it in action »](http://tsvensen.github.com/equalize.js).

 ## How to Use